yessaminandrade/Server_Database/README.md

 - Author profiles (names, affiliations, citation metrics)
 - Filter and customize searches (language, year ranges, pagination).

-### Project relevance:
+### Why it matters?

-This project eliminates manual copy/paste from Google Scholar and standardizes how data is collected.
-It streamlines integration with institutional systems (researcher registry, publications catalog, KPIs) and helps maintain current, consistent metadata for reporting and analytics.
+-Eliminates manual copy/paste from Scholar pages.

-### The technical report for the Google Scholar API is included in this repository.
+-Standardizes how data is collected and makes it reproducible.
-It covers: Endpoints, Authentication, Query parameters, Response formats, Usage limits, and Code examples.
+-Provides a foundation to plug results into other systems (registries, analytics, dashboards).